ilrico/constellation-fs/README.md

 ## Introduction
 **IPFS** [[ipfs.io](https://ipfs.io)] is a distributed file storage system.
 Stable, fast and easy to use, IPFS is a very promising system to store data in a distributed way.

-**Stellar**[[stellar.org](https://www.stellar.org)] is a decentrilized payment system.
+**Stellar**[[stellar.org](https://www.stellar.org)] is a decentralized payment system.
 It offers the best speed/cost ratio currently available.
 Transaction cost is virtually zero and validation time is around 5 seconds.
 Stellar is run by the Stellar Development Foundation, a non-profit organization.

-**Constellation-FS** takes these two fabulous system closer to fill a slight issue with IPFS: a file is dependant on its origin node uptime, except if it has been pinned (ie copied and set outside garbage collector scope) by other nodes.
+**Constellation-FS** takes these two mature systems closer to fill a slight issue with IPFS: a file is dependant on its origin node uptime, except if it has been pinned (ie copied and set outside garbage collector scope) by other nodes.

 **Constellation-FS is an incentivation system for IPFS nodes to pin specific files, using the power of Stellar system as micropayment infrastructure.**